mykmal/cowas/README.md

 This section describes how to perform a co-expression wide association study (COWAS), using data from the previous section as an example.

+## Variant screening

+For each protein, COWAS requires a list of genetic variants to be used as predictors in its expression imputation model.
+We considered two approaches for selecting variants, as well as their combination:

+1. **Variants located near the gene coding for the given protein.** For example, one may wish to include all variants within a 500 kb window of the gene boundaries.
+A protein annotation file listing, among other things, the start and end positions for all genes encoding the proteins included in UKB-PPP is available at <https://www.synapse.org/#!Synapse:syn52364558>.
+2. **Variants that are pQTLs for the given protein.** For example, one may wish to include all variants that pass a nominal significance threshold for association with the protein's expression level.
+We provide the script `map_pqtls.sh` for computing variant-protein associations.
+Modify the first line of this script to specify your protein of interest, and then run it from your main COWAS folder.
+This will perform a GWAS for the specified protein and save summary statistics to the file `pqtls/<PROTEIN_CODE>_sumstats.tsv`.
+The output is a tab-separated file with one line per variant and the following three columns: ID, A1, P. To save space, only variants with P < 0.01 are reported.

+Once you have determined which variants to use as predictors for each protein, save them to protein-specific files named `variants/<PROTEIN_CODE>_variants.txt` with one rsID per line.